precog-iiith/kidsguard-sac/README.md

 This repository contains the code for the implementation of the paper titled KidsGuard: Fine-Grained Approach for Child Unsafe Video Representation and Detection by Singh et al. published at [ACM SAC 2019](https://www.sigapp.org/sac/sac2019/).

 ### Dataset
-The  dataset used for the paper can be from here.
+The  dataset used for the paper can be from here: http://precog.iiitd.edu.in/requester.php?dataset=kidsguard2019

 ### Experiment Steps
 + Start by downloading the dataset.